tinymce/tinymce-docs/plugins/premium/mentions.md

 {{site.requires_5_6v}}

-If `mentions_select` is resolved with an object specifying type and user details, a predefined select template will be used.
-The only valid template at this time is `'profile'`.
+If `mentions_select` is resolved with an object specifying the type and user details, a predefined select template will be used.
+To use the predefined template, set `type` to `'profile'`.
+See [`Example: Using mentions_select`](#exampleusingmentions_select) for an example of how this is done.
 For details on the user properties required for the `profile` template, see: [User properties](#userproperties).

 ## API